 - Media: Not flashy bling-bling, PLEASE!
 When you are choosing media, choose the option that does not complicate the student’s experience or delay their learning outcome.
 When you are considering features or additional learning resources, select only those that truly add value to your audience.

 - Navigation: Lastly, always remember to keep it simple regarding navigation.
 Make sure that it’s easy to move around and that the colors or icons selected are intuitive and easy to read on any device.

 To engage learners the first thing you must have is the learners’ attention.

-Variety is the key to achieve this.
+Variety is the key to achieving this.
 If they can write out your course, you’ve lost them.
 Nothing kills attention faster than if your learners think they already know what's going to happen next.
 Include unexpected elements once in a while to make it irresistible for them to continue taking the course until the end.
-Read more: 10 Things That Learners Pay Attention To (And How to Use Them in eLearning)

 That said, it’s imperative to avoid bombarding students with too much at once.
-The best courses balance content out between text, audio, video, and graphics in every screen.
-Different concepts are processed in different ways and its key to know when and where they help the student best.
+The best courses balance content out between text, audio, video, and graphics on every screen.
+Different concepts are processed in different ways and it's key to know when and where they help the student best.

 Vary evaluation formats too.
-For example, for one portion of the lesson, you can use a multiple-choice format following with a simple text, or a short drag and drop.
+For example, for one portion of the lesson, you can use a multiple-choice format followed by a simple text, or a short drag-and-drop.